The following design topics are covered:

 • Methodology and logic behind look ahead carry combinational adders and saturated mathematics

-• Using a for loop to scale the logic slices up with a structural combinational approach
+• Using the generate statement to scale the logic slices up with a structural combinational approach

-• Benchmarking for performance with a Lattice MachXO2-7000HE PLD and the Diamond toolset
+• Benchmarking for performance with a generic FPGA supplier’s native toolset

-• Simulation of the N-Bit Saturated Math Carry Look-ahead Combinational Adder using a Verilog test fixture (testbench)
+• Simulation of the N-Bit Saturated Math Carry Look-ahead Combinational Adder using a test-bench

-This Verilog module uses the basic Boolean equations derived from a binary carry look-ahead adder and structurally builds the equations.
-A Verilog “for” loop and a “genvar” variable are used to scale the slices up to the user’s desired word width.
+This VHDL module uses the basic Boolean equations derived from a binary carry look-ahead adder and structurally builds the equations.
+The VHDL generate statement and a generic variable are used to scale the slices up to the user’s desired word width.

-The saturation part of the adder ensures performance with minimum distortion when used in DSP and control related designs in contrast to an instance of rollover.
+The saturation part of the adder ensures glitch free performance when used in DSP and control related designs.
 The adder will saturate the output by identifying an overflow condition and assigning the maximum positive or negative full scale value to the output.

 The carry look-ahead adder works by evaluating the two words being added to identify carry generate and carry propagate bits.
 These bits will determine all the places where a carry will occur in a combinational fashion.
 The addition is done at the same time, slice by slice, as each carry bit is available.
 The saturation is determined by an overflow flag and the most significant bit of the temporary sum.

-A Verilog “for” loop is the perfect solution for building the Boolean equations/structures for each slice.
+A VHDL generate statement is the perfect solution for building the Boolean equations for each slice.
 This allows scaling according to the user’s requirements.
-A generate variable, “genvar”, is used in the Verilog module to determine the addend word width and the “for” loop builds the structural logic accordingly.
+A generic variable is used in the VHDL module to determiene the addend word width and the generate statement builds the structural logic accordingly.
 The initial carry-in is initialized to ‘0’ and subsequent carries are dependant on the each bit of the two addends from least significant bit to most significant bit.
 Each slice is pieced together to build the combinational circuit with speed being limited by only gate delays.
 The basic carry look-ahead adder slice can be seen below in figure 1.

 Figure 1 Basic Carry Look-Ahead Adder Slice